From transition fuel to a fuel in transition

 France

-The French energy transition law targets renewable gas to constitute 10% of total gas consumption by 2030, providing a strong incentive for the development of the biomethane sector.
-The French Environment and Energy Management Agency (Ademe) predicts biomethane could account for 56% of France's gas distribution by 2050.
-Additionally, GRDF estimates the biomethane sector might create over 15,000 jobs in the coming years.
+New government targets in France mean that renewable gas will constitute 10% of total gas consumption by 2030, providing a strong incentive for the development of their already growing biomethane sector.
+The French Environment and Energy Management Agency estimates biomethane will account for 56% of France's gas distribution by 2050.

 *Source: European Biogas